gregdurham/collectd-kairosdb/README.md

 ### Properties
 **AddHostTag** - adds a host tag if true.
 True by default.
+**Formatter** - the full path to a formatter.
+A formatter is python code used to modify the metric name and/or the tags.
+The formatter must contain a function named
+  "format".
+It takes the metric name as specified in this file, the tags, hostname, plugin, plugin_instance, type, and type_instance and returns the metric name and the tags.
+  A formatter could be used to pull out of the metric name something that should be a tag.
+See the ./examples/cassandraFormatter.py for an example.
 **HostSeparator** - separator character used between host name parts.
 Defaults to underscore("_").
 **LowercaseMetricNames** - lower cases the metric name if true.
 Defaults to false.
 **KairosDBHost** - host name or IP address of KairosDB server.
 Required.